Free Electone sheet music and registrations for 不羈的風 (Bat Gei Dik Fung). Leslie Cheung’s Cantopop cover of the Kōji Kikkawa hit, La Vie En Rose.

 “Gor Gor” Leslie Cheung is the first Cantopop idol I was aware of as a kid.
 This happened around 1983.

 Oh, I was familiar with other Cantopop singers before him.
 For example, Lisa Wang and Francis Yip.
 But it wasn’t until 1983, or a year later, that I began to associate Hong Kong singers with the pop genre.
-Of all the big names back then, Leslie was also the one that caught my attention most.
+Of all the big names back then, Leslie was also the artist whom I was most attracted by.

 He was just so good-looking and suave, and cool.
 His voice and articulation were silkier than dark chocolate.
 Sheer enchantment with the right songs.

 Yeah.
 But strange thing, though.
-As much as I love his style, I’m not particularly fond of his songs, outside of 不羈的風 (Bat Gei Dik Fung), 無心睡眠 (Mo Sum Sui Mian), and of course, the title song from A Chinese Ghost Story ’87.
-Down the road, I also thought of Leslie more as an actor, rather than a singer.
+As much as I love his style, I’m not particularly fond of his songs, that is, outside of不羈的風 (Bat Gei Dik Fung), 無心睡眠 (Mo Sum Sui Mian), and the title song from A Chinese Ghost Story ’87.
+Down the road, I also thought of Leslie more as an actor rather than a singer.
 This, I suppose, isn’t anything that unusual given his best movies are practically must-studies for any fan of Hong Kong cinema.
 He was one-third of the legendary trio in A Better Tomorrow, after all.